daattali/beautiful-jekyll/_drafts/conflict-between-emc-networker-client-and-vcenter-server-windows.md

 ---
 I sat for a good 2 minutes looking for a fun title for this post but I couldn't come up with anything worth it.
 I wanted to do so because I find this issue to be really lame but also a little funny somehow.

 I encountered a really strange issue with a customer on a Windows based vCenter server.
 (I know Windows will be deprecated soon but this is another discussion and it is still supported as of now).
+I am going to simplify what happened and consolidate the useful bits.

 The vCenter rebooted after one of the guys patched the server for Windows updates.
-This usually is a routine task, but this time, after the server completed its reboot, the web client would display a single-sign-on error which made the server unusable.
+Nothing wrong here, this usually is a routine task, but this time, after the server completed its reboot, the web client would display a single-sign-on error which made the server unusable.
 A few hits online on this issue but nothing really useful.

 \+++ PIC